Christine Nguyen. © 2010 J. Paul Getty Trust

 Sarah Hamill teaches surveys of modern and contemporary art and focused courses on the history of photography, modern and contemporary sculpture, and the intersections between media.
 Students in her courses have published their writing online, from an exhibition catalogue for a 2012 Allen Memorial Art Museum exhibition, Hybrid Images: The Photography of Sculpture, 1860 to 1990, to a collaborative blog of notes and photographs from a 2012 class trip to Marfa, Texas.
 Her students have also curated and designed a digital exhibition highlighting a selection of artists’ books from the Clarence Ward Art Library, sponsored by a Five Colleges of Ohio Next Generation Library grant, funded by the Andrew W. Mellon Foundation.

 With Megan R. Luke (USC), she is preparing a manuscript that considers the role of the photography of sculpture in the writing of art history, aesthetics, and media theory.
 Their book project, provisionally titled Sculpture and Photography: The Art Object in Reproduction, recently was awarded a two-year Collaborative Research Fellowship from the American Council of Learned Societies.
-Hamill and Luke are also co-organizing a series of scholarly events scheduled for 2014 at the Clark Art Institute and the Getty Research Institute that bring together leading international scholars dedicated to the historiography of art and architecture, the histories of photography and sculpture, and the mediation of material artifacts as images.
+Hamill and Luke have co-organized a two-part symposium sponsored by the Clark Art Institute and the Getty Research Institute that bring together leading international scholars dedicated to the historiography of art and architecture, the histories of photography and sculpture, and the mediation of material artifacts as images.
+(Details on the Clark day are here and here; details on the GRI are here.)